alysivji/talks/_proposals/2020/submitted/202008--pycon-africa--busy-beaver.md

 Chicago Python developed an open-source Slack bot to increase community engagement.
 We've automated workflows around upcoming events, social media sharing, and providing insights into our members’ side projects.

-I will discuss our experience in building a bot for our community by our community.
+I will discuss our experience building a bot for our community by our community.

 ## Talk Format